 - Principle residence = $600,000 (conservative value).
 This was part of my last update.
 I assumed our house value (condo value) will be worth this amount in the coming years.
 I believe it will be higher given the purchase price of the condo.
 Regardless, we are not counting on our house for a retirement plan.
 If the condo appreciates substantially in value over time – great.
 If not, we will enjoy it anyhow as a place to live.
 I’m optimistic we can be mortgage free in another 5 years.
 If we do become debt-free in this timeframe I am very confident my wife and I can start part-time work going forward.
 Debt is our biggest anchor now.

-- Defined benefit pension (mine) = $450,000 (conservative, commuted value).
+- Defined benefit pension (mine) = $450,000 (estimated commuted value).
 This value was part of my last update.
 Calculating commuted defined benefit pension values is not straightforward but for the sake of this post I’ll say my pension will be worth quite a bit more than that in 2023.
 In my last update I told you I was very grateful for this pension; I still feel that way.
-Based on my 2017 pension update, the pension should payout close to $28,000 per year for life, indexed to 75% of Consumer Price Index inflationary costs, at age 65 with no reduced penalties.
+Based on my 2017 pension update, the pension should payout > $20,000 per year for life, indexed to 75% of Consumer Price Index inflationary costs, at age 65 with no reduced penalties.
 I hope to work at my current place of employment for another 5 years, which should increase this pension amount.
 However, nothing is ever guaranteed.

 - Personal investments = $1,000,000 (big hairy audacious goal).
 We have recognized for the last decade that keeping a modest and consistent savings rate is our key to financial freedom.
 This is not to say that returns aren’t important but I’ve learned throughout my investing career that time invested is far more valuable that timing your investments.
 In fact, our boring approach to money management is working far better than I thought it would years ago.
 For one, we max out contributions to our TFSAs every year.
 Second, we strive to max out contributions to our RRSPs after TFSAs are filled up.
 With any money left over, we kill debt by putting lump sum payments on our mortgage.